UMass-LIDS/Tragen/README.md

 ## 5. Available traffic models

+A traffic model is a three-tuple consisting of a footprint descriptor, a byte-weighted footprint descriptor, and the object size distribution.
 The currently available traffic models are:

 | |Traffic class|                        Description| Traffic volume (Gbps) | Request rate (Reqs/s) | Traffic type|
 |:-|:-:|:-------------------------------------------------------------|:-:|:-:|:--:|